 Many people are under the misconception that bioidentical hormones are not FDA-approved.
 Bioidentical hormones are derived from plant sources, such as soy and yams, which are approved by the FDA.
 Bioidentical hormones are designed in a lab and shipped to a compounding pharmacy where they are custom-designed to fit the needs of each patient.
 Because each prescription is custom-compounded for each individual patient, FDA approval and regulation is limited.

 Because conventional (synthetic) hormones are created in specific, patented doses and delivery methods (not customized), regulation is possible.

 Health Insurance is primarily designed to prevent catastrophic financial burden in the event of a medical disaster.
 Unfortunately, insurance cannot pay for every treatment, every lab, every test, or every doctor.
 Most preventative/wellness services are elective treatments and are not covered by traditional insurance plans.
 As individuals, we are all responsible for choosing what we wish to pay for in our lives, including health and wellness.
 The investment you make in your health is the greatest investment you will ever make.

 The cost per year varies depending on the degree to which you wish to invest in your own health and wellness.
 The annual spend per patient ranges between $6,000 and $50,000 per year.

 Our patients come to us from all over the U.S. and the world.
 We use tele-medicine video chat for virtual appointments, which is especially useful for business execs on the go.
 We recommend that patients hold their initial consult in person, so we can focus on developing a personal relationship with you.

-Anti-aging and Integrative Medicine are medical specialties that concentrate on improving your current and future quality of life by reducing and delaying the signs and symptoms associated with aging.
+Integrative Medicine are medical specialties that concentrate on improving your current and future quality of life by reducing and delaying the signs and symptoms associated with aging.